Guilty of bookkeeping blunders? Our partners at Bench have compiled a list of the most common bookkeeping mistakes and how to avoid them.

-The first step is to make sure you know when your taxes are due.
+The first step is to know when your taxes are due.
 This can depend upon your business structure—such as whether you’re filing as a sole proprietorship or an S corporation.

 Next, if you’re concerned you won’t have your tax return ready on time, prepare to file for a federal tax extension.
-It’s better to fill out the form and file the extension before you miss the due date; you won’t risk being charged IRS penalties.
+It’s better to fill out the form and file the extension before you miss the due date, so you aren’t charged tax penalties.

 Finally, if your books were disorganized last year when you filed, make a point this year of putting a bookkeeping solution in place.
-That could mean hiring a local bookkeeper or using an online service like Bench.
-When professionals handle your bookkeeping, you don’t have to worry about inaccurate or out of date books.
+That could mean hiring a local bookkeeper or using an online bookkeeping service like Bench.
+When professionals handle your bookkeeping, you don’t have to worry about inaccurate or out-of-date books.